 Research at IPS focuses on topics within the program “From Matter to Materials and Life” (MML) of the Helmholtz Association of German Research Centers.

 IPS develops and applies synchrotron-based photon science technologies for the characterization of structure, dynamics, and function in:

 Materials and Processes for Energy and Transport Technologies

-Functional materials, including thin-film and organic solar cells, organic light emitting diodes, printed electronics, batteries, cementitious materials, catalysts, lightweight materials for automotive applications, and materials for photo-electrochemical water cleavage.
+- Functional materials, thin-film and organic solar cells, organic light emitting diodes, printed electronics, batteries, cementitious materials, catalysts, lightweight materials, materials for photo-electrochemical water cleavage

-Biological X-ray imaging at IPS centres on methodological development and application of real-time in vivo, hierarchical, and correlated imaging of complete organisms, tissues, cells and scaffolds.
+- in vivo, hierarchical, and correlated imaging of complete organisms, tissues, cells and scaffolds

 - near-field and far-field image reconstruction and simulation, phase-recovery algorithms

 - dose-minimisation methods

 - ultra-fast 3D digitization of large sample collections